ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 {: codeblock}

 ## Adjust IOPS with the API
-{: #adjust-vpc-iops-api}
+{: #adjust-vpc-iops-api-file}
 {: api}

 You can adjust IOPS for existing data file shares by calling the Virtual Private Cloud (VPC) API.

 ### Adjust IOPS for a Custom profile
-{: #adjust-iops-api}
+{: #adjust-iops-api-file}

 Make a `PATCH /shares` request and specify the `iops` property to adjust the IOPS within a custom IOPS profile band.

 You can't update the name of the file share and adjust IOPS in the same `PATCH /shares` request.
 Make two `PATCH /shares` requests.
 {: note}

-This example shows an increase of 100 IOPS to 3,000 IOPS for a 100 GB file share based on a 100 - 499 custom profile.
+The following example shows an increase of 100 IOPS to 3,000 IOPS for a 100 GB file share based on a 100 - 499 custom profile.
 The IOPS range for this custom band is 100 - 6,000 IOPS.

 ```curl
 curl -X PATCH \